TOD-theses/paper-T-RACE/main.typ

 To understand, in which cases the two definitions lead to different results, we manually evaluated the cases where one result was TOD and the other not TOD.
 To assist the analysis, we let our tool output the relative changes of each transaction in both scenarios.
 In all of the cases, we manually verify that the manual application of @alg:tod-assessment on the relative changes gives the same result as the automatic application, to ensure the algorithm was correctly implemented.

-Our analysis shows, that 34 TOD candidates have been marked as TOD if we only consider changes by $T_B$, while they are not TOD if we consider changes of both transactions.
+Our analysis shows, that 34 TOD candidates have been marked as approximately TOD but not TOD.
+As such, we have $Delta_T_B changesDiffer Delta_(T_B prime)$ and ${Delta_T_A, Delta_T_B} changesEqual {Delta_(T_A prime), Delta_(T_B prime)}$.
 In all of these cases, the differences of $T_A$ between the normal and reverse scenario balance out the differences of $T_B$ between the normal and reverse scenario.
 One example is discussed in detail in @app:analysis-of-definition-differences.

-Further 10 TOD candidates are not TOD considering only the changes by $T_B$, but are TOD if we also consider $T_A$.
+Further 10 TOD candidates are TOD but not approximately TOD, i.e. ${Delta_T_A, Delta_T_B} changesDiffer {Delta_(T_A prime), Delta_(T_B prime)}$ but $Delta_T_B changesEqual Delta_(T_B prime)$.
 In these cases, $T_A$ creates different state changes depending on whether it was executed before or after $T_B$, thus being TOD.
 The execution of $T_B$ is not impacted by the transaction order.

 In total, from the 1628 TOD candidates labelled as TOD or not TOD using our original definition, we obtained the same label with the adapted definition for 96.4% of these TOD candidates.
-This demonstrates that the theoretical weakness from @sec:weakness-focus-on-tb has practical impacts, but also that simulating $T_A$ in the reverse scenario can be omitted in a tradeoff for some accuracy.
+This demonstrates that the theoretical weakness of the approximation discussed in @sec:weakness-focus-on-tb has practical impacts, but also that simulating $T_A$ in the reverse scenario can be omitted in a tradeoff for some accuracy.

-= TOD attack definitions
+= TOD attack definitions <sec:tod-attack-definitions>

 Previously, we noted that the TOD definition is too general to be directly used for attack or vulnerability detection.
-In this section, we discuss several definitions from previous works, that cover more specific cases than the general TOD definition.
+In this section, we discuss several definitions that cover more specific cases than the general TOD definition.

-== Attacker profit and victim losses
+== Attacker gain and victim losses <sec:gain-and-loss-property>

 In @sec:tod-relation-previous-works we already discussed, how the definition in @zhang_combatting_2023 relates to our preliminary definition of TOD.
 We now present their definition in more detail, and how we will apply it.